orsonteodoro/oiledmachine-overlay/docs/EBUILD_PACKAGE_DEVEL_GUIDE.md

 pkg_postinst() {
-	ewarn "The data center stole Larry the Cow's water!" if ! use cowpen ; then
+	ewarn "The data center stole Larry the Cow's water!" if ! use cowpen; then
 		ewarn
 		ewarn "Security Notice"
 		ewarn